 Kemi Alemoru is a writer, editor, and host that specialises in pop culture, television, music, and politics.

-- A week-long photography project celebrating artists who have ultimate agency over their image.
+- Me, Myself and IA week-long photography project celebrating artists who have ultimate agency over their image.
 In the context of a global pandemic, it felt like the perfect time to examine what each of us is individually capable of and that solitude does not have to be limiting.
 We spotlighted and commissioned works by a selection of women and non-binary artists curated by me.

 + Show more